-I find it easy to relate to superheroes not only for the reason mentioned above but also because much like you and I they play so many different roles in life.
+I find it easy to relate to superheroes.
+Not only for the reason mentioned above but also because like you and I, they play so many different roles in life.

 - Significant other

-They always seem to shine in those moments when we picture ourselves struggling – they are able to handle problems us mere mortals can’t take and they are able to do so with no real agenda, judgement, or influence.
-It’s simply because they find value in what they are doing, are courageous enough to try, and are willing to accept any outcome.
+They always seem to shine in those moments when we picture ourselves struggling.
+They are able to handle problems we mere mortals can’t take and they are able to do so with no real agenda, judgment, or influence.
+It’s simply because they find value in what they are doing, are courageous enough to try and are willing to accept any outcome.

-What I realized is that all of us have the ability to create our own superhero story just like Superman, Batman, Froto, and Harry.
-In the face of adversity all of us can achieve great feats in life either for ourselves or for a group if we follow a similar path.
+What I realized is that all of us have the ability to create our own superhero story just like Superman, Batman, Frodo, and Harry.
+In the face of adversity, all of us can achieve great feats in life either for ourselves or for a group if we follow a similar path.

 They all address universal concerns that many of us ask ourselves every single day.